GAOTU TECHEDU INC. (NYSE: GOTU - GuruFocus.com

 Did you lose money on investments in Gaotu Techedu?
 If so, please visit Gaotu Techedu Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-5, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the American Depositary Shares ("ADSs") of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. ("Gaotu" or the "Company") (NYSE: GOTU, GSX) between March 5, 2021 and July 23, 2021, inclusive (the "Class Period").
+10, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the American Depositary Shares (“ADSs”) of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. (“Gaotu” or the “Company”) (: GOTU, GSX) between March 5, 2021 and July 23, 2021, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of the Securities Exchange Act of 1934.

 Gaotu purports to be a technology-driven education company, providing online K-12 after-school tutoring services in the People’s Republic of China.